Approval of electives & deviations in study programme

 You can start using the Osiris PlanApp to plan your courses from your first year on.
 However, you will only submit your plan when you want to have your electives approved.
 All students must submit their Bachelor’s or Master’s electives for approval to the Examining Board no later than six months before graduating.
 You can submit your electives via the PlanApp.

 Go to Osiris and click on PlanApp.
 Plan your courses and submit your electives for approval.

-The decision of the Examining Board is based on a qualitative and quantitative assessment of the electives and the individual deviations from the programme.
-The assessment of the free choice (elective) component is limited to assuring the level of the individual interim examinations in relation to their mutual consistency.
+- The Examining Board will take its decision on the grounds of a qualitative and quantitative assessment of the electives and the individual deviations from the programme.
+The assessment of electives is limited to monitoring the level of the individual courses in relation to their mutual coherence.